 Frequency of Specific Peak Bloom Dates Since 1993

 And here’s the same thing but looking only at the past two decades.
 As you can see, the dates are weighted a little earlier in recent years.
-Since 1993, the average peak bloom date has been March 31.2
+Over the past two decades, the average peak bloom date has been March 31.2

 Average Peak Bloom Dates by Decade